Skip to Content

 Signs ovulation is over

-There are numerous signs you can detect on your own that shows you are past your ovulation period.
-Here are a few;
+There are numerous signs you can detect on your own that show you are past your ovulation period.
+Here are a few:

 Your discharge is an easy way to tell that you are already past your ovulation period.
 As previously mentioned, you only need to get a sample and examine what it looks like.

-Just after ovulation, there is a spike in the progesterone hormone.
-This hormone changes your discharge to a creamy, sticky, or thick discharge.
-In some case, you will experience vaginal dryness during this period.
+Just after ovulation, there is a rise in the progesterone hormone.
+This hormone often changes your discharge to a creamy, sticky, or thick discharge.
+In some cases, you will experience vaginal dryness during this period.

 I’ve written a comprehensive guide on what vaginal discharge looks like after ovulation.
 You can check it out.